 My buddy and I are visiting colleges, he is busy to check how many students actually have GED diploma instead of high school diploma.
 He says that the percentage is pretty high.
-It’s a part of his summer job to support promotion of free ged classes and programs.
+It’s a part of his summer job to support promotion of ged schools with preparation for ged exam programs.
 Anyway, at every college I’ve ever taken a tour of, there’s always been several ongoing construction projects on the campus.

 For high schools, construction projects are typically a large deal, since the school is small and the construction crew interferes a lot with the day-to-day hustle and bustle of the school.
 Projects are also usually limited to a renovation, though in cases of large expansion, new wings or buildings may be built.